 They’re legally required to do so.
 Most of the time these letters do not provide adequate details about the debt, but simply say you need to pay or face court action.

-We explain exactly how to do this and provide a free letter template in our prove-it guide.
+We explain exactly how to do this and provide a letter template in our free prove-it guide.